Institute of Theology

 - Students may register for all offered courses, or only one of them, knowing that at the end of the semester, they will be granted a certificate stating that they have attended and passed the courses.

-- The tuition fee for each course varies according to the residence region and varies between 30 USD and 75 USD.
-Fees are expected to be paid before the end of the second week of the semester.
+- The tuition fee for each course varies according to the student's residence region and varies between 30 USD and 75 USD.
+Fees are expected to be paid by the end of the second week of the semester.
+The registration fees can be paid either by an electronic, or through other payment on the program platform, or through other payment systems announced on the same platform.

 - Students are to abide by all rules and regulations in terms of attendance, course requirements, and assignment submissions.